Persian Care 101

 Keep plenty of toys around because the best strategy for a cats workout is to give them plenty of options in the form of toys.
 These toys don’t have to be expensive toys from the pet store either, you can use everyday household objects as toys to encourage cats to exercise.
-Think ping-pong balls, balled-up pipe cleaners, putting a ball in a large cardboard box, or use the bathtub to create an instant “hockey rink” for your cat.
+Putting Ping-pong balls in a large cardboard box, or using the bathtub to create an instant “hockey rink” for your cat.
 As the ball goes flying off the walls (and the cat goes flying after it), you’ll get some laughs and your cat will get some exercise!

 Have fun with lasers.
-Speaking of laughs, few things will entertain you more — or have your cat moving faster.
+Few things will entertain you more — or have your cat moving faster.
 Laser toys are often good entertainment, but follow it up with a real toy to avoid frustration over never being able to catch the light beam.
 Be sure to never shine the beam directly into the cat’s eyes.

-A wand or fishing-pole-type toy (sold as a "teaser" in most stores) is usually quite funny, and extremely satisfying for the big hunter in your little cat.
+A "teaser" is extremely satisfying for the big hunter in your little cat.

 Catnip is a useful tool for getting your cat to exercise, but it’s best to use it only in the proper situations.
-Remember that not all cats respond to catnip, and of those that do, a few will become aggressive.
-(I personally don't have anything with catnip)
+Remember that not all cats respond to catnip, and a few will become aggressive.
+(I personally don't have anything with catnip).